Retiring Into Better Health

 Keeping germs and other damaging elements away from your body is critical for good health.
 Such practices as regular hand washing, flu-shots, and not smoking will make a big difference in keeping your body at its best.
 You should also know that flu vaccine may also help lower your risk of heart attack, stroke failure, or other cardiac events in the year following the shot.

-Especially if you are living in community where most, if not all residents are practicing such preventive measures, you probably have a better chance of staying healthy yourself.
+Especially if you are living in a community where most, if not all residents are practicing such preventive measures, you probably have a better chance of staying healthy yourself.